-Hugging therapy a la Friends is definitely a powerful way of healing!
+Hugging is a powerful way of healing!
 Research shows that hugging (and, naturally, laughter) is extremely effective at healing sickness, disease, loneliness, depression, anxiety and stress!

-Research shows a proper deep hug, where the hearts are pressing together, can benefit you in these ways:
+Research shows a hug can benefit you in these ways:

 1. The nurturing touch of a hug builds trust and a sense of safety.
 This helps with open and honest communication.